ICAR 2024 Abstract Submission

 35. Visualizing the Dynamics of Cell Biology During Plant Development and Environmental Stresses

-2: Poster Theme List to choose from for your abstract to be considered for a TALK.
+2: Poster Theme List to choose from for your abstract for poster presentation.

 Write 1 theme name in (j) in your email or write N/A if you do not want to present a poster.